sergiusens/blog/content/posts/Recovering-Ubuntu-Core.md

 # Introduction

+> A note of caution, most of this is an experiment and lacks *finess*.

 Ubuntu Core was released over half a year ago using this nice thing called **snappy**, the design allows for transactional updates among others, these updates keep on *rolling* though their streams and can be kicked out (rolled